 Sky On Demand and Sky Go

-This doesn’t have to be Sky broadband, so if you’re already signed up with a different provider, you should still be ready to go.
-Sky On Demand lets you access catch-up services like BBC iPlayer and shows from Sky’s own entertainment and movie channels as well.
-What you can watch depends on what bundle you sign up for - you’ll need Sky Movies to watch films, for example, or the Variety Bundle to watch Disney Channel shows.
+What you can watch depends on what bundle you sign up for - you’ll need Sky Cinema to watch films, for example, or Kids pack to watch Disney Channel shows.

-Signing up with Sky also gives you access to Sky Go, which lets you watch live TV, catch-up TV and on-demand movies and shows on your PC, smartphone, tablet, games console and more in line with your subscription.
+Signing up with Sky also gives you access to Sky Go, which lets you watch live TV, catch-up TV and on-demand movies and shows on your PC, smartphone, tablet, games console and more, in line with your subscription.